Top Economics Journals

 1. The Quarterly Journal of Economics, Oxford University Press

 This is the oldest English language professional journal in the field of economics, and one of the most respected.
-It covers all aspects of the field but has a specialisation in microtheory and macroeconomics – both empirical and theoretical work.
+It covers all aspects of the discipline but specialises in microtheory and macroeconomics.
+It is the go-to.

 2. Journal of Financial Economics, Elsevier

-A journal with a focus on applied papers and case studies, including conjectural papers which address issues less quantifiable and more descriptive in approach than is typical for other are journals in the field.
+A journal with a focus on applied papers and case studies, it includes conjectural papers which address issues less quantifiable and more descriptive than other journals in the field.

 3. Journal of Finance, American Finance Association

 For the related field of finance, the Journal of Finance is one of the top places to publish, along with the Review of Financial Studies and the Journal of Financial Economics.

 4. Econometrica, Econometric Society

 With a specialisation in econometrics, this journal has been established since 1933.
 In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognises outstanding research published in the journal.

 5. Journal of Economic Literature, American Economic Association

 This journal commissions peer-reviewed survey and review articles which aim to keep readers informed about the current state of the economics literature.
 The journal also features book reviews, information about newly published books, and an index of economics dissertations from North American universities.